Borehamwood: Notable companies

 The UK headquarters of Pizza Hut restaurants is based in the town, the head office of the delivery portion having moved to nearby St Albans in 2015; and, until 2003, so were the headquarters of the United Kingdom subsidiary of T-Mobile, with both being based in the office blocks standing on part of what used to be the old Elstree Studios.
 Regent Inns has its head office on Elstree Way.
 George Wimpey also has offices within the town.
-The takeaway delivery company Just Eat also has an office in the town, in the same complex as Pizza Hut.
 Since 2015, Borehamwood has also been home to the UK subsidiary of the olive oil brand Filippo Berio.